jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 similar semantic than in the Main fleet: It controls the number of running instances while [`subfleet.<subfleetname>.state`](CONFIGURATION_REFERENCE.md#subfleetsubfleetnamestate) is set to `running`.
 Unlike with the main fleet parameter variant, the value `-1` is invalid (and so, does not mean autoscaling).
-When this parameter is set to a value different than `100%`, standard remediation mechanisms are activated (AZ instance balancing, faulty instance replacement, instance bouncing, spot interruption handling and replacement...)
+When this parameter is set to a value different than `100%`, standard remediation mechanisms are activated (AZ instance balancing, faulty instance replacement, instance bouncing, instance eviction on faulty AZ, Spot interruption handling and replacement...)

 Note: The subfleets resources have a dedicated widget in the CloneSquad dashboard.
 Notice that resources are NOT part of graphed resources of others widgets.
 For instance, if a subfleet instance is entering 'CPU Crediting state', it won't appear in the 'TargetGroup and other statuses'